-Kalamunda experiences temperatures as low as zero degrees Celsius in winter, up to about 45 degrees on exceptionally hot summer days.
+Kalamunda experiences temperatures as low as zero degrees Celsius in winter, and up to about 45 degrees on exceptionally hot summer days.

 The plants are grown in black plastic pots on 50 cm high steel mesh benches.

 Watering is done in the morning, usually every second day in summer and once or twice a week in autumn and spring.

-I fertilise with 12 month slow release Nutricote, applied once a year in spring or when potting.
+I fertilise with 12 month slow release Nutricote or Osmocote (depending on availability), applied once a year in spring or when potting.

 I find the application of Seagold (liquid kelp) after dividing and when transplanting particularly useful.

-Happy growing and feel free to contact me on (08) 9293 3196, or pop in to the nursery for any assistance.
+For any assistance, feel free to contact me on (08) 9293 3196, or pop in to the nursery.